Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 A few things to note:

 * Wi-Fi and Bluetooth work flawlessly even 5GHz networks, AirDrop and Continuity.
 I bought a DW1820A (BCM94350ZAE) from eBay part number: 08PKF4 and subsystem id: 106B:0023 if you buy a different card other that the DW1820A you will need to modify the config.plist to inject properties via PCI Root address.
-It requires pin-masking to work, otherwise it will cause issues like macOS rebooting when you click Shut Down, etc. Below you can fin a picture of which pins to mask (red pins).
+It requires pin-masking to work, otherwise it will cause issues like macOS rebooting when you click Shut Down, etc. Below you can find a picture of which pins to mask (red pins).
 ![Imgur](https://i.imgur.com/kof6tzz.png)
 * The procedure to install is almost identical as with Mojave.
 * When installing, delete VoodooPS2KeyboardController inside USB/EFI/Clover/kexts/Other and place VoodooPS2 found in the Installation driver folder.